Skip to main content

 Explore the 2025 Japanese Beetle Treatment Area

-Use the map below to see if your property is in the Japanese beetle treatment area.
+Use the map below to see if your property was in the Japanese beetle treatment area.
 In addition to Washington County and NE Portland, treatments have also been done in Oakland, OR, and at Portland International Airport in recent years.

 2025 Treatment Area Map